adamstafa/simba-v2-pytorch/README.md

 - Easy to modify

 ## Differences to the original JAX version
-- The rewards are normalized by the maximum discounted episodic return (same performance as the original version but better interpretable)
+- The rewards are normalized by the maximum discounted episodic return (same performance as the original version but more interpretable)
-- LR annealing has not been implemented yet.